-As a part of the Chemicals Management Plan (CMP), the Government of Canada plans to assess and manage, where appropriate, the potential health and ecological risks associated with certain polymers under the Canadian Environmental Protection Act, 1999 (CEPA 1999).
+As a part of the Chemicals Management Plan (CMP), the Government of Canada is assessing and managing, where appropriate, the potential health and ecological risks associated with certain polymers under the Canadian Environmental Protection Act, 1999 (CEPA 1999).
 These polymers were identified as priorities for further action following the categorization exercise in 2006.

-In February 2015, voluntary data on the polymers was collected from importers and manufacturers.
-Information collected will be used to inform future risk assessments of the polymers reported to be in commerce above 1000 kg during DSL IU2, and certain polymers that were identified as requiring further assessment based on the rapid screening approach.
+In February 2015, voluntary data on polymers was collected from importers and manufacturers.
+Information collected was used to inform risk assessments of the polymers reported to be in commerce above 1000 kg during DSL IU2, and certain polymers that were identified as requiring further assessment based on the rapid screening approach.

-Based on remaining essential data needs, it was determined that further information gathering through a mandatory section 71 Notice is needed to inform future risk assessment for these substances.
+Based on remaining essential data needs, it was determined that further information gathering through a mandatory survey was needed to inform future risk assessment for these substances.

 In December 2012, a Notice was issued in the Canada Gazette, Part I: Vol. 146, No. 48 - December 1, 2012 under section 71 of CEPA 1999.
 This Notice applied to approximately 2,700 substances in DSL IU2, including 603 polymer substances.

 Information submitted in response to the DSL IU2 informed the Government of Canada as to whether a candidate substance was in commerce in Canada in a quantity above the reporting threshold of 1000 kg in the 2011 calendar year.
 For those polymers identified under DSL IU2 as not in commerce at greater than 1000 kg in the 2011 calendar year, a rapid screening approach was applied.
 For those polymers identified under DSL IU2 as in commerce at greater than 1000 kg, it was determined that further information gathering was needed.